-West Asahi-ku Community General Support Center Donating Suntory Products to Children Homes with the Cooperation of Food Bank Activities The Suntory Group has donated approximately 94,000 cases of food and drinks to entities such as orphanages, welfare institutes, community centers, and disaster affected areas since 2010 through the Second Harvest non-profit organization that engages in Food Bank activities.
+West Asahi-ku Community General Support Center For more information, see Social Welfare Organization Hojukai (in Japanese) 🗹 Donating Suntory Products to Children Homes with the Cooperation of Food Bank Activities The Suntory Group has donated approximately 94,000 cases of food and drinks to entities such as orphanages, welfare institutes, community centers, and disaster affected areas since 2010 through the Second Harvest non-profit organization that engages in Food Bank activities.
 The products that are donated are given under the condition that they have the same quality as the products sold commercially.
 We also conduct the same level or quality assurance, customer service, and all other operations for those products as the products sold commercially.
 This program started in Tokyo Metropolitan area in 2010 and was later expanded to include Okinawa in 2013.
 In the future, we will continue this food bank activity to deliver the appropriate amount of food as necessary.

 Endowments to inner-city children homes Engaging in Charitable and Voluntary Activities The Suntory Group will continue to conduct community contribution activities through charities.
 Employee Volunteer Activities The Suntory Group conducts a wide range of social contribution activities based on its spirit of Giving back to Society, but a relationship between society and every Group employee is also important.
 We actively suggest that employees use time created through work style reform promoted throughout the entire Group to participate in employee volunteer activities to discover new value and serve as opportunities for individual growth.

 Suntory Ladies Open Golf Tournament Entry fees to the amateur-professional charity tournament, money from charity corner sales, etc. from the Suntory Ladies Open Golf Tournament (started in 1990) have been used to support Kobe City's disaster recovery efforts from the Great Hanshin-Awaji Earthquake.
 The support continued from 1995 to 2010.
 Since 2011, we have donated fire trucks and other equipment to Natori City and Sendai City in Miyagi Prefecture as support for disaster-affected areas that were severely damaged by the Great East Japan Earthquake.
 Since 2016, we have been providing recovery support to areas affected by the Kumamoto Earthquake and the Great East Japan Earthquake.
+Although the 2020 event has been cancelled, we have made a donation to Hyogo Prefecture to support medical professionals.
+Currently, our activities include support for junior golfers and the development of the golf industry, and we will continue to engage in charitable activities that meet the challenges of the times.